 - Unexplained sexually transmitted diseases

-1. Sexual Abuse Is the Least Common Type of Abuse
+1. Sexual Abuse Is the Least Reported Type of Abuse but a Heinous Reality

 - 0.7% of nursing home staff members reported sexually abusing residents